 Brief Biography Of Dutty Boukman

-Dutty Boukman was a self-educated slave born on the island of Jamaica.
-He was sold to a French plantation owner and placed as a commandeur (slave driver), and later became a coach driver.
+Dutty Boukman was a self-educated slave born in the region of Senegambia (present-day Senegal and Gambia), transported to Jamaica.
+He was sold to a French plantation owner in Haiti and placed as a commandeur (slave driver), and later became a coach driver.
 Dutty Boukman became vocal in the soon-to-come Haitian Revolution.
 He held secret meetings with other enslaved Africans in Haiti.
 After a week of one of those important secret meetings and Bwa Kayman (Voodoo) ceremonies, the Haitian Revolution began on August 24, 1791.
 He also led another bloody revolution against the French.

 Some accounts say Dutty got his French name from his English nickname, “Book Man,” which has led some scholars to believe that he was a follower of Islam since at the time, in many Muslim regions, the term “man of the book” was a synonym for the word “Muslim”, follower of the Islamic faith.
 But this claim doesn’t hold much water as Dutty Boukman was a Zamba, which means a spiritual leader in the Voodoo faith.